 NOTE 2: Which legal entities manage the number space is beyond the scope of this specification.

 An optional human-readable network name helps to identify an SNPN during manual SNPN selection.
+The human-readable network name for an SNPN can be available through broadcast as specified in clause 5.30.2.2 or configured in the UE as specified in clause 5.30.2.3.
+The broadcast human-readable network name for an SNPN has precedence over the configured human-readable network name for an SNPN.

 ***** change *****